eltoncrego/trello-clone/client/README.md

 ## Project Best Practices
 The following list are some best practices that I've tried to follow with this project.
 As I continue to build out more features and add more and more things, I've realized that adhering to strict rules is going to help me keep files, functions, and components organized.
 - [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle): As I add more components, business logic, and feature functionality.
 Maintaining the notion that each file and component is responsible for **one thing** is incredibly important.
 This helps keep files smaller and more manageable at the expense of more files.
+- Styled components should always be prefixed with the word `Styled`.
+This makes it easier to understand which elements in the DOM are handled by the library.
+- Styled component files should be organized in the following order of precedence:
+  1. Inner components to outer components.
+This allows for easier selection of components within the same file if a parent action should effect it's children's style ie hover effecting child colors.
+  2. The rough order in-which components are *meant* to be displayed on the page.